-- (1) These amounts represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718, of awards granted pursuant to our Stock Option Plan through December 31, 2013, 2012 and 2011, respectively.
-Assumptions used in the calculation of dollar amounts of the 2013 awards are included in Note 16 to our audited financial statements for the fiscal year ended December 31, 2013 included in our 2013 Annual Report. - (2) These amounts represent awards under our Incentive Compensation Plan for 2013 which were paid to the Named Executive Officers in February 2014. - (3) These amounts represent the actuarial increase, if any, in the present value of each Named Executive Officer's retirement benefits under our retirement plans and supplemental retirement agreements as of December 31, 2013, 2012 and 2011 over the value of those benefits as of December 31, 2012, 2011 and 2010, respectively, all as determined using the same interest rate and other assumptions as those used in our financial statements.
-For an estimate of the pension benefits accrued for and which may become payable to the Named Executive Officers and the assumptions used in calculating those amounts, please see the 2013 Pension Benefits Table on page 29 of this Proxy Statement. - (4) Includes \$433,441, \$565,305 and \$569,556, representing the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 for the fiscal years ended on December 31, 2013, 2012 and 2011, respectively, of awards pursuant to Diamond Offshore's stock option plan granted as compensation for service as chairman of the board of Diamond Offshore during 2013, 2012 and 2011, respectively.
-The aggregate grant date fair value of these awards was estimated using the Black-Scholes pricing model, assuming, with respect to the awards granted in each of 2013, 2012 and 2011 (a) an expected life of: seven (7) years, six (6) years and five (5) years, respectively; (b) an expected volatility of: 18.24%, 33.45% and 30.37%, respectively; (c) a dividend yield of: 0.75%, 0.78% and 0.76%, respectively; and (d) a risk free interest rate of 1.61%, 0.89% and 1.54%, respectively.
+(1) These amounts represent the aggregate grant date fair value computed in accordance with FASB ASC Topic 718, of awards granted pursuant to our Stock Option Plan through December 31, 2014, 2013 and 2012, respectively.
+Assumptions used in the calculation of dollar amounts of the 2014 awards are included in Note 15 to our audited financial statements for the fiscal year ended December 31, 2014 included in our 2014 Annual Report.

+(2) These amounts represent awards under our Incentive Compensation Plan for the years indicated which were paid to the Named Executive Officers in February of the following years.

+(3) These amounts represent the actuarial increase, if any, in the present value of retirement benefits of each Named Executive Officer and Mr. P.W.
+Keegan under our retirement plans and supplemental retirement agreements as of December 31, 2014, 2013 and 2012 over the value of those benefits as of December 31, 2013, 2012 and 2011, respectively, all as determined using the same interest rate and other assumptions as those used in our financial statements in those respective years.
+The changes from year to year represent primarily changes in actuarial pension assumptions and, to a lesser extent, increases in service, age and compensation.
+Effective January 1, 2014, we reduced the benefits under our pension plans for executive officers generally.
+For an estimate of the pension benefits accrued for and the benefit changes effective January 1, 2014 which may become payable to the Named Executive Officers and Mr. P.W.
+Keegan and the assumptions used in calculating those amounts, please see the 2014 Pension Benefits Table on page 30 of this Proxy Statement.

+(4) Includes \$312,564, \$433,441 and \$565,305, representing the aggregate grant date fair value computed in accordance with FASB ASC Topic 718 for the fiscal years ended on December 31, 2014, 2013 and 2012, respectively, of awards pursuant to Diamond Offshore's stock option plan granted as compensation for service as chairman of the board of Diamond Offshore during 2014, 2013 and 2012, respectively.
+The aggregate grant date fair value of these awards was estimated using the Black-Scholes pricing model, assuming, with respect to the awards granted in each of 2014, 2013 and 2012 (a) an expected life of: seven (7) years, seven (7) years and six (6) years, respectively; (b) an expected volatility of: 21.68%, 18.24% and 33.45%, respectively; (c) a dividend yield of: 1.10%, 0.75% and 0.78%, respectively; and (d) a risk free interest rate of 2.08%, 1.61% and 0.89%, respectively.
 Expected life and volatility of awards is based on historical data.
-The dividend yield is based on the current approved regular dividend rate in effect and the current market price at the time of grant.
+The dividend yield is based on the current regular dividend rate in effect and the current market price at the time of grant.
 Risk free interest rates are determined using the U.S. Treasury yield curve at time of grant with a term equal to the expected life of the options and SARs.
 This information has been provided by Diamond Offshore.